delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Plugin_Config.md

 ```

 !!! info "`id` and `luaName` fields in plugins versus `name` field in toolkits"
+    * The `luaName` will be used to determine if an already uploaded Lua toolkit is considered a lower version of the Pyhon plugin being uploaded.
+    * If the `luaName` is not set then no Lua toolkit will be upgraded.
-    * If the `id` of the plugin being uploaded happens to match the `name` in the toolkit already installed on the engine, the upload will fail regardless of what the `luaName` is.
-Otherwise, the `luaName` will be used to determine if an already uploaded lua toolkit is considered a lower version of the plugin being uploaded.
-If the `luaName` is not set then no lua toolkit will be upgraded.
+    * If the `id` of the plugin being uploaded happens to match the `name` in the Lua toolkit already installed on the Delphix Engine, the upload will fail regardless of what the `luaName` is.
     * When uploading a plugin with the `luaName` set, that `luaName` and `id` pair will be the only pair uploaded successfully.
 Uploading a new plugin with the same `luaName` but different `id` will fail.